 Breakfast is now available at many fast food restaurants, and they’re flooding the market with super-creative takes on the morning meal.
 We visited more than a dozen major chains to determine the best breakfast in the fast food arena—based on availability, innovation, and their flagship items.
 The next time you’re craving a breakfast sandwich, we’ll tell you where to go.
 This is the best breakfast in fast food.

 It feels like Lunchables Brunchables were the inspiration for Subway’s breakfast, which is a combo of an egg, cheese, and assorted lunch meat on a flatbread or whatever other bread you'd like.
 The Bacon, Egg and Cheese is limp and tasteless.
 These flatbreads tend to evoke edible cardboard, so maybe opt for those Brunchables instead.

 Breakfast at Krystal is available until 11 am.
 It’s pretty clear that breakfast isn’t this snack-sized burger chain’s forte, but if you have to go here for breakfast, here’s what you need to know.
 The signature item is the Sunriser, so stick to that.
 It’s similar to Krystal’s signature little burgers, only instead of a burger patty you have a choice of sausage or bacon along with egg and cheese.

-Other options include the Original Scrambler Bowl—grits topped with scrambled eggs, cheese, and a sausage patty—though it’s flavorless and not worth ordering.
-On the other hand, the bacon egg and cheese biscuit is a pleasant surprise.
+Other options include the Original Scrambler Bowl—grits topped with scrambled eggs, cheese, and a sausage patty—though it’s not particularly flavorful and not worth ordering.
+On the other hand, the Bacon, Egg & Cheese Biscuit is a pleasant surprise.
 The egg is advertised as “fresh cracked” and actually tastes like it.
 The biscuit is dense but with enough butter that you’ll forgive it.
-The fried chicken biscuit is unbearably dry and only salvageable if you add your own sauce.
+The Chik Biscuit is unbearably dry and only salvageable if you add your own sauce.

 12. White Castle